iOSXPC/wallpaper_app/privacy_policy.md

 This app does not use these “cookies” explicitly.
 However, the app may use third party code and libraries that use “cookies” to collect information and improve their services.
 You have the option to either accept or refuse these cookies and know when a cookie is being sent to your device.
 If you choose to refuse these cookies, you may not be able to use some portions of the app.

 ## Service Providers
-iOSXPC Design Studio may employ third-party companies and individuals due to the following reasons:
+iOSXPC design studio may employ third-party companies and individuals due to the following reasons:
 * To facilitate delivery of service.
 * To provide the delivery of service.
 * To perform service-related services.